 Do you like your job?
 Or wonder what it would be like if you’d gone against your parents’ advice and pursued your dream career?
 Her World’s Career Confessions column spotlights the professional journeys of its subjects and reveals how each individual’s career path and the choices they have made can have an impact on their personal finances, psychological health, and interpersonal relationships.

-While growing a startup is already an arduous task for any individual, let alone one with such a massive mission statement, Lynette’s current journey is even more challenging than you might think.
-On top of working full-time on Safe Space, Lynette is also pursuing her master’s in business administration at a top university in the United States.
-Just imagine going for a full day of rigorous classes in entrepreneurial management and financial modelling before coming back to your apartment to start work at 8pm and working a full day through to 3 or 4am in the morning.
-And then doing it all again the next day.
+While it seems like Lynette’s on her way to achieving her dream of closing the gap for mental health treatments in Singapore, her journey today is even more challenging than you might think.
+On top of working full-time on Safe Space, Lynette is also pursuing her master’s in business administration at the MIT Sloan School of Management in Cambridge, Massachusetts.
+Just imagine attending a full day of rigorous classes in entrepreneurial management and financial modelling, before coming back to your apartment at 8pm to work through 4am – and doing it all over again the next day.

 Name: Lynette Seow